digram/bukua-auth/README.md

 # Login with Bukua OAuth for Laravel

-This package simplifies **OAuth-based authentication** using Bukua in Laravel applications.
+This package simplifies **OAuth authentication** using Bukua in Laravel applications.

 ## Prerequisites